 Phoenix Abscess & Persistent Infection

 A phoenix abscess is a flare-up of infection that develops shortly after treatment, usually due to remaining bacteria or poor sealing of the canal.
+Studies estimate this occurs in roughly 1 to 5% of root canal cases.
 It causes swelling, severe pain, and sometimes fever.
 Persistent infections can also occur if hidden canals are missed.

 Allergic Reactions

-Although rare, allergic reactions can occur during or after a root canal.
-This usually happens if a patient is sensitive to certain dental materials, such as latex, local anesthetics, or the filling and sealing compounds used inside the tooth.
+Allergic reactions to dental materials used during root canal treatment are rare, occurring in less than 1% of patients.
+This usually happens if a patient is sensitive to latex, local anesthetics, or the filling and sealing compounds used inside the tooth.

 Sinus Issues